-The Gastroenterology Fellowship Program offered at the University of Arizona College of Medicine is a clinical track with opportunities for clinical and translational research.
+The Gastroenterology Fellowship Program offered at the University of Arizona College of Medicine – Tucson is a clinical track with opportunities for clinical and translational research.

 Prerequisites for the application to the Fellowship Program include that the candidates:

-- Be a graduate of a medical school recognized by the ACGME or a graduates of a foreign medical schools who has already obtained a standard ECFMG Certificate from the Educational Commission for Foreign Medical Graduates.
+- Be a graduate of a medical school recognized by the ACGME or a graduate of a foreign medical school who has already obtained a standard ECFMG Certificate from the Educational Commission for Foreign Medical Graduates.

-- Have proof of having passed Part I, Part II and Part III of the U.S. Medical Licensing Exam (USMLE).
+- Have proof of having passed Step I, Step II and Step III of the U.S. Medical Licensing Exam (USMLE).

 - Be either already board-certified in internal medicine or shall have proof that the candidate will be board-eligible in internal medicine by the time he/she starts the fellowship.